Claims 48 hours

 HCV endeavours to authorise repairs in respect of own damage claims, on receipt of all documents and/or assessors report within 48 hours.
 This means policyholders get their trucks back on the road sooner than ever.
 Less downtime means more earnings for policyholders.
 Policyholders or their brokers should get relevant documents to HCV as soon as possible to ensure that their claim isn’t late for 48 approval.

 This provides all the details of how claims are authorised by the HCV claims team.
-The better policyholders understand the claims process, the better they can work with HCV and their broker to speed the claim.
+The better policyholders understand the claims process, the better they can work with HCV and their broker to speed up the claim.

 HCV understands and appreciates the value brokers add to truckers in supporting them when a claim occurs.
 By working together, the policyholder, broker and HCV can more effectively process a claim from beginning to end, to everyone’s advantage.